networknt/light-4j/logging/README.md

 ```

-And also add the logging.yml file in resource folder, which is having one flag "enabled: true" by default enabled.
+By default logging is enabled in logging.yml, if you want to disable it
-if you want disable logging details , you can make this flag as false.
+just add the logging.yml file in your resource folder and make that property to false.